Azure/Mission-Critical/docs/design-methodology/Operational-Procedures.md

 ## Application Operations

-The application design and platform recommendations provided within the AlwaysOn design methodology have a significant bearing on effective operations, and the extent to which these recommendations are adhered to will therefore greatly influence an optimal operational procedures.
+The application design and platform recommendations provided within the Azure Mission-Critical design methodology have a significant bearing on effective operations, and the extent to which these recommendations are adhered to will therefore greatly influence an optimal operational procedures.

 Furthermore, there is a varied set of operational capabilities provided by different Azure services, particularly when it comes to high availability and recovery.
 It is therefore also important to understand and leverage the operational capabilities of leveraged services.

-This section will therefore highlight key operational aspects associated with AlwaysOn application design and recommended platform services.
+This section will therefore highlight key operational aspects associated with Azure Mission-Critical application design and recommended platform services.

 ### Design considerations

 - Azure services provide a combination of built-in (enabled by default) and configurable platform capabilities, such as zonal redundancy or geo-replication.
 The service-level configuration of each service within an application must therefore be considered by operational procedures.
   - Many configurable capabilities incur an additional cost, such as the multi-write deployment configuration for Cosmos DB.

-- AlwaysOn strongly endorses the principle of ephemeral stateless application resources, meaning that updates can typically be performed through a new deployment and standard delivery pipelines.
+- Azure Mission-Critical strongly endorses the principle of ephemeral stateless application resources, meaning that updates can typically be performed through a new deployment and standard delivery pipelines.

 - The vast majority of the required operations are exposed and accessible via the Azure ARM management APIs or through the Azure Portal.